 Systematic risk occurs due to macroeconomic factors.
 It is also called market risk or non-diversifiable or volatility risk as it is beyond the control of a specific company or individual, and hence, can’t be diversified.
 All investments and securities suffer from such type of risk.
 One can’t eliminate such a risk by holding more number of shares.

 This risk includes all the unforeseen events that happen in everyday life, thus, making it beyond the control of the investors.
 Systematic risk impacts the entire industry rather than a single company or security.
-For example, inflation and interest rate changes affect the entire market.
-So, one can only avoid it by not investing in any risky assets.

 Table of Contents